-(Insert language concerning other major objectives e.g. regional cost sharing, if appropriate)

-In approving this District as a Conventional Representative District, it is also an objective of the County to maximize opportunities for full representative participation on the part of future eligible electors.
+In having approved the original Service Plan and subsequent amendments this District as a Conventional Representative District, it is was and remains an objective of the County to maximize opportunities for full representative participation on the part of future eligible electors.
 However, because many of the critical financing decisions will be made prior to the existence of resident electors, it is the further intent of the County to accommodate and allow for reasonable and constructive ongoing notice to future property owners of the probable financial impacts associated with owning property within the District.

 D. Specific Purposes -Facilities and Services.

-The District is authorized to provide the following facilities and services, both within and without the boundaries of the District as may be necessary:
+The District is authorized to provide the following Public Improvements and services, both within and without the boundaries of the District as may be necessary:

-(Note: deletion of a category indicates the proposed district will not be authorized to provide that particular facility or service.
-For most Service Plans it is preferred that all purpose headings be listed along with text indicating the general extent to which the district is expected to be engaged in the particular purpose.
-For all listed services/purposes, please specify whether it is anticipated that the facility or service is actively expected to be financed or provided with the initial formation of the district or whether the purpose is being reserved for potential future use.)

 1. Water.
-(Describe the general extent of improvements to be financed, whether these improvements are intended to be dedicated to another entity or maintained by the district, any major off-site improvements anticipated to be financed, the extent to which this service will or will not be provided on an ongoing basis by the District, and any unique clarifications as to purposes, all as applicable.)

-(For those districts that are authorized to directly provide water services, please provide the following language:)
+The design, acquisition, installation and construction of a transmission and distribution system for domestic and other public or private purposes, together with all necessary and proper equipment and appurtenances incident thereto which may include, but shall not be limited to, acquisition of water rights, reporting of water rights, transmission lines, distribution mains and laterals, storage facilities, treatment facilities, land and easements, together with extensions of, and/or improvements to, said systems.

-The District (does/ does not) intend to join the Pikes Peak Water Authority following formation.
+The District does not intend to join the Pikes Peak Water Authority.